 - Select sim in the View Window and in the Properties Panel select the Simulation tab .
 Expand the Time property and adjust the Time->Duration and Time->Increment to determine the number of frames for the animation (Time->Duration divided by Time->Increment).
 For each frame the particles will move the distance derived from the Time->Increment value.

-- [Optional] Record the animation as a movie (.avi) by clicking the Record button on the toolbar.
+- [Optional] To record the animation as a movie (.avi) click the Record button .

 - Click the Run button to run the animation.